You can listen to the podcast and read the show notes here

 Esmeralda A.: Right now what we have is basically you have to actually put in the URL instead of actually selecting it from the media, so we're working on that.

-Michael Smith: Mm-hmm (affirmative).
+Michaela Light: Mm-hmm (affirmative).
 Are there any other things that makes for an amazing theme UI?

 Esmeralda A.: Artistic.

-Michael Smith: The artistic part.
+Michaela Light: The artistic part.

 Esmeralda A.: The artistic part.
 I mean my process is basically first I set it up and let's say what I usually use is Photoshop right.
 And then from there, you know that's okay so that's why I come with the layout and then from there, let's say I want … Each one is a component.
 I break it apart and then from there I use the CSS to say okay so I want these options.
 Let's say for example I want to give the actually I did it with a few, all of them, I give them different colors.
 I gave a different color swatches.
 For example, one is blue, one is a green.
 On the settings I say okay how do you want your color, your header?
 What color do you want for your header?
 They could change it based on that setting in the back.